-In order to continue in the PhD program, a student must achieve a GPA of 6.5 or greater in the first year, and 7.0 or greater in the second and subsequent years.
+In order to continue in the PhD program, a student must achieve a GPA of 2.7 or greater in the first year, and must maintain a cumulative GPA of 3.0 or greater in the second and subsequent years.

-(Note: A special chemical-physics program is also available, which allows increased emphasis on physics and mathematics.)
+(Note: Special chemical-biology and chemical-physics programs are also available, which allow increased emphasis on biology, and physics and mathematics, respectively.)